-The Nyah Vinifera State Forest offers dry-weather bush walking trails along the Murray River as well as through the forest itself.
+The Nyah-Vinifera Park offers dry-weather bush walking trails along the Murray River as well as through the forest itself.

 Keep your eyes open for small middens (piles of shells and artefacts) where Aboriginal people camped and fished above the floodwaters, as well as canoe trees.
 The tracks can be rough in spots, so pack your sensible shoes!